ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 ## Dual Mount

-By default, when connecting the Phone to the TV by USB, all apps on the phone, including Transmission and FlexGet will not be able to access the SD card.
+By default, when you connect the Phone to the TV with USB, all apps on the phone, including Transmission and FlexGet will not be able to access the SD card.
 To get around this, we have to use a `dual mount` app.

 The app will mount the SD card on phone and the TV at the same time.
-This is generally not a good idea, since it will usually corrupt your SD card when doing simultaneous writes, but in this case the TV has read-only access, so it won’t happen.
+This is usually not a good idea, since it will corrupt your SD card when doing simultaneous writes, but in this case the TV has read-only access, so it won’t happen.

 I recommend using [Dual Mount SD Widget](https://play.google.com/store/apps/details?id=com.protocol.x.USB) since it’s the one that worked best for me.